 Or!

-You can pare away at the Brokerage System, putting in the road miles and disappointments to get what you need rather than what you think you want
+You can use the Brokerage System, putting in the road miles and disappointments to get what you need rather than what you think you want

 I had no option